toshihirohayashi/petimeter/README.md

 - A file with quantitative data for plotting etc.
 The output is in JSON format for easy parsing in most programming languages.

+## Dependencies
+This project is not properly packaged yet, so you have to make sure you have the right packages installed.
+Petimeter needs:
+- BioPython
+- gffutils
+- json
+- matplotlib
+- numpy
+- seaborn
+- termcolor